 Encryption

-Encryption is another critical aspect of secure remote working.
+Encryption is another critical aspect of securing remote workers’ connections and data.
 Companies should leverage encryption features on apps and cloud platforms to safeguard sensitive information.
 And they should use encrypted channels to connect remote devices and central resources.

 Data Loss Prevention (DLP)